stndn0/Easy-AMM-Poses/README.md

 ## Easy AMM Poses
-An easy to use "Photomode to AMM" converter for Cyberpunk 2077.
+"Photomode to AMM" converter for Cyberpunk 2077.

+### Features
+- Fully automated.
+- Easy to use.

 ## Thank you